25 years ago I made one of the best decisions of my life.

 2. Hire the best photographer you can afford.

-The biggest complaint I hear from galleries about artist submissions is poor image quality.
+The biggest complaint I hear from galleries about submissions is poor image quality.

 Fine art photography is a specialty, and it’s tricky, so no DIY unless you’re a pro.

-The quality of your images speaks volumes about your level of commitment and how much you value your own work.
+The quality of your images speaks volumes about your commitment and how much you value your own work.

 There’s nothing to gain by showing a weak piece.
 Astounding work has staying power; average work will be quickly forgotten.

-If someone reaches out with an inquiry or opportunity, get right back to them with the info requested, as requested.
+If someone reaches out with an opportunity, get right back to them with the info requested, as requested.

 Give them what they ask for, to the tee and early; they’ll love you for it.
-I often promise delivery of something within seven days, knowing it will get there in three, remembering the saying, “Under-promise, and over deliver.”
+I often promise delivery of something within seven days, knowing it will get there in three.

 5. Create a killer body of work…